 Downloading and installing Picasa is easy using the Windows installer.
-Upon launching the program, users can choose where Picasa import pictures from on their PC: select to either search through only My Documents, My Pictures, and the Desktop, or search the whole computer.
+Upon launching the program, users can choose where Picasa imports pictures from on their PC: select to either search through only My Documents, My Pictures, and the Desktop, or search the whole computer.

 At this stage, you can also opt-in to use the Picasa Photo Viewer to view photos directly from Windows Explorer.
 The viewer can open various file types including .jpg, .bmp, .gif, .png, .tga, .tif and .TIFF, .webp, and .raw extensions.

-Picasa's interface is fairly basic and looks quite boxy and old fashioned now.
+Picasa's interface is fairly basic and looks quite boxy and old-fashioned now.
 You can change how photos are displayed and switch easily between Library View and Edit View (found under the View menu).
 Tabs within the interface separate different projects from the library and import sections.

 If you're seeking a nostalgic experience or only require basic photo organization and editing for smaller image collections, downloading Picasa for offline use still serve that purpose.
 However, for a more comprehensive and updated experience, exploring newer alternatives like Google Photos would likely provide a more robust solution with modern features and ongoing support.